EnterTheVoid-x86/rsh/README.md

 Credits to Stargirl-chan on GitHub for the original Ruby-Shell.
-This is an unofficial updated build of it with many added feautres and more.
-Probably will be merged with main, because I know Star from a discord server and they said they'll check it out, but you should go check them out too, they make awesome stuff, such as cool-tty and the official version of this shell!
+This is an unofficial v1.2 build of it with many added feautres and more.
+Go check them out, they make awesome stuff, such as cool-tty!
 # What's new

 ## Recently added